slhck/h26x-extractor/README.md

 - `aud`
 - `nalu`

-Raw data for all callbacks never includes the start code, but all the NAL headers, except for the "nalu" callback.
+Raw data for all callbacks includes the RBSP.

 You can also call the `nalutypes` classes to decode the individual fields, e.g. `nalutypes.SPS`.